MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 ### Keyword Query Language (KQL)

 A query can be added to a vertical to narrow down results shown on the search vertical using [Keyword Query Language (KQL)](/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference) (limited support).
 This page lists the available properties.
 We recommend that you use free-text keywords and property restrictions with  boolean operators for creating the KQL.
-Dynamic ranking operators like XRANK, proximity operators and words are not supported.
+Dynamic ranking operators like XRANK, proximity operators and words aren't supported.

 Here are some example queries.